farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex1_Device_Management.md

-# Learning Path 10 - Lab 8 - Exercise 1 - Enable Device Management
+# Learning Path 10 - Lab 8 - Exercise 1 - Prepare for Mobile Device Management in Microsoft 365

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment for your pilot project.
 In this lab, you will manage user devices using Intune.